Mide203/Google-Capstone-Project-Cyclistic-bike-share-analysis/README.md

 #### PROCESS

-1. The dataset was imported into R and merged into a single data frame.
+1. The dataset was imported into R Studio and merged into a single data frame.
 2. The column headers were renamed.
 3. Null, NA values and duplicates were dropped.
 4. The start_time and end_time columns were changed from character data type to date and time format.